kubernetes/sig-release/release-team/role-handbooks/communications/README.md

         <ul>
         <li>Work with the enhancements lead to understand big-ticket items to be included in the release
         <li>Start monitoring the <code>Feature blog opt-in</code> sheet for new entries and use the <code>Assigment tab</code> sheet to assign and track status throughout the cycle (<a href="https://docs.google.com/spreadsheets/d/1hgFWig6YBSYORP3huwEyU0VlXGcYi6wMxjYW-swzCIY">for example</a>)
+        <li> With Enhancement freeze in effect, create a GitHub discussion (<a href="https://github.com/kubernetes/sig-release/discussions/2047">example v1.26</a>) to start collecting the major themes of the release, and reach out to all SIGs on and off over the next few weeks to ask for major themes and explain why this is important to the community.
         <ul>
         </ul>
         </ul>